algon85/revit-structural-modeling-foundations/explanations/material-association-and-behavior.md

 ## Summary

-[Image: The Material Browser showing the link between Identity, Graphics, and Physical tabs]
+[(To be added)Image: The Material Browser showing the link between Identity, Graphics, and Physical tabs]